pu2clr/RDA5807/README.md

 ## Preface

 The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
 This device requires very few external components if compared with other similar devices.
 It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
 The PU2CLR RDA5807 Arduino Library was developed to take the most functionalities of this device.
 Knowing the functioning aspects of this receiver and sharing this knowledge were the main motivation for the development of this library.
+Currently, this library has more than 80 functions implemented.
 I hope this work will be useful for electronics experimenters and hobbyists.

 This documentation exposes the understanding of the author of this library about the functioning of the IC RDA5807 family.
 That said, it is possible that some information is not correct.
 If you find any wrong or inaccurate information, please let me know.